gbalslevn/chess/README.md

 #### 5. IMPOSSIBLE
 Machine adds the factor of piece placement.
 Implemented using piece square tables.

+GUI depends on the multimedia library [SFML](https://www.sfml-dev.org/).
+Which must be linked accordingly.
+I recommend configuring "CMakeLists.txt".

+# Build and run
+`make && ./chess`
 ## Build natively
-Compile using `g++ -o chess main.cpp` and then run it with `./chess`
+Compile using `g++ -o chess main.cpp` + link to SFML  and then run it with `./chess`.
 ## Build with cmake
-Build with `cmake --build .`

 Changes to build is configured in CMakeLists.txt.
 To apply changes do `cmake ./build`

-You can also combine the command to a single command `cmake ./build && cmake --build .` To also run it you can then do `cmake ./build && cmake --build . && ./chess` If no changes has been made to CMakeLists.txt simply run the program with `cmake --build . && ./chess`